FAQs

 -

 The 20th edition of the Solheim Cup will be held in The Netherlands for the first time at Bernardus Golf, Cromvoirt.
-Want to learn more?
+Want to learn more about the course?
 Tap here.

 The Solheim Cup alternates locations every two years between the United States and Europe.
 This allows both regions to host the event and gives fans from both sides of the Atlantic the opportunity to experience it in person